lloydkevin/hugo-wd/content/post/2007-03-31-javascript-only-links-why-someone-tell-me-why-please.md

 Recently I stumbled upon a site that I haven't been to for a while: [CSOWeb.org][1].
 The design is nice and clean: a header image, with some gradients and colors that work together.
 But wait, where are all the links?
 95% of the links on the sites are _http://csoweb.org/#._ What the hell?
 Everything is done behind the scenes in JavaScript in OnClick() scripts.

 Sometime later I read a post on the [Future of the Web][2] about [JavaScript only links][2].
-The first comment on the page is usually everyone' argument for these links."But&#8230;but&#8230;what about GMail, and Google Web Toolkit?!?!?".
+The first comment on the page is usually everyone' argument for these links."But...but...what about GMail, and Google Web Toolkit?!?!?".
 Good argument, I guess.
 Everyone loves Google and everyone tries to emulate them.
 There's no problem in that as long as we understand what's going on.
 Magic word: [AJAX][3].
 AJAX makes heavy use of JavaScript for obvious reasons.
 If we're populating a page from a database using AJAX, then JavaScript is the only option.
 This leads us into the discussion of appropriate uses of Ajax.
 Don't take me back there man.

 #### Why We Shouldn't Use JavaScript Links